ibm-cloud-docs/watsonxdata/high_availability_lh.md

 ## Active-Active
 {: #Act-Act}

 Multi-tenant components support multiple customers and are configured with multiple replicas across Availability Zones (AZs) to ensure availability.
 This category consists of most of the {{site.data.keyword.lakehouse_short}} components.
+MDS is Active-Active in Enterprise plan.

 ## Active-Only
 {: #Act-Oly}

 Single-tenant components in this category are dedicated to a single customer.
 This category consists of the Presto engine and metastore.
 These components restart in a new zone during failure.
+MDS is Active-Only in Lite plan.

 **In Multi-Zone Regions (MZRs), Presto and MDS are distributed across different zones.**